Science on Tap is presented by the SEE Science Center

 Science on Tap is hosted by The Shaskeen Pub at 909 Elm St. Manchester NH.

-Events are held on the second Tuesday of each month Doors open at 5:30pm.
+Events are held on the second Tuesday of each month (except July and August) Doors open at 5:30pm.

 The Shaskeen donates a percentage of food & beverage sales